mshroyer/pointfree/doc/index.rst

 Pointfree Documentation
 =======================

-:py:mod:`pointfree` is a small module that makes certain functional programming constructs more convenient to use in Python.
+:py:mod:`pointfree` is Pythonic pointfree programming.
 This is its documentation.

 .. toctree::